zach2good/nandy2024/README.md

 ## Controls

 - Drag n' Drop component from the left panel onto the canvas with L.Mouse.
+- Zoom in and out with the mouse wheel, or 'CTRL++'/'CTRL+-'.
 - Move around on canvas by dragging Shift+L.Mouse.
 - Make selections of components by dragging L.Mouse.
 - Connect nodes by dragging L.Mouse between them.
-- Connect nodes in a selection by pressing C with an active selection.
+- Connect nodes in a selection by pressing 'C' with an active selection.
+- Move components with L.Mouse dragging.
-- Move components with L.Mouse.
+- Move selections of components with L.Mouse dragging.
-- Press R with components selected or with a component under your mouse to rotate it 90 degrees.
+- Press 'R' with a component or selection of components under your mouse to rotate them 90 degrees.
+- Undo with 'CTRL+Z'.
+- Redo with 'CTRL+Y'.
+- Quit with 'ESC'.

 ## Components